Dr. Patricia Coughlin, Ph.D.

 Dr. Coughlin has returned to New York while still functioning as Clinical Professor of Psychiatry at the University of New Mexico School of Medicine.For treatment, those interested should contact Dr. Coughlin via email or by phone at 518-859-3960.

-NEW GROUPS FORMING FOR 2015
+NEW GROUPS FORMING IN US, EUROPE & AUSTRALIA IN 2015

 - NEW YORK: a core group, an advanced clinical training group and a training group for teachers and supervisors.